 When Should You Upgrade Your Furnace?

-• Should I get a security system?
+- Should I get a home alarm system?

-• Should I install carpets or laminate wood?
+- Should I install carpet or hardwood?

 Your heating system shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating unit that is wasting energy and money with every utility bill.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.

 1. Frequent Repair Costs

-• needing numerous visits during the same heating season;
+- Needing several visits during the same heating season;

-• constantly accruing bills simply to keep your house comfortably warm.
+- Constantly writing checks just to keep your house comfortably warm.

 2. Energy Efficiency